 Source & Copyright by E-Bike the original

 Author: House of Eden

-- Urban e-bikes, i.e. e-bikes for the city, are an environmentally friendly alternative to the car
+- Urban e-bikes, i.e. e-bikes for the city, are an environmentally friendly alternative to Car

-- The term e-bike refers to different types of bicycles that are supported by a motor
+- The term e-bike refers to different types of bicycle that are Engine get supported

 - We are showing 5 brands that produce particularly high-quality and good-looking urban e-bikes

-Recently, e-bikes have become a popular way to travel long distances in the city.
-Be it the way to work, a shopping spree or an excursion into the surrounding area - the e-bike makes it possible to arrive relaxed at various destinations.
+Recently, e-bikes have become a popular way to cover long distances in the city.
+Be it the way to work, a shopping Spree or a trip to the surrounding area - the e-bike makes it possible to relax on a wide variety of routes destinations to arrive.
 And without damaging the environment, because the CO2 emissions of driving is eliminated.
 All in all, urban e-bikes are such a great sustainable mobility concept for everyone - young or old - who wants to reach their destination effortlessly.